 14. Bring your lunch to work.
 If you can’t do it every day, try doing it at least a few times a week.

 15. Make sure to check your phone and cable bills.
 You won’t believe how many people are billed (accidentally or otherwise) for stuff they never subscribed to.
 Last year, a friend of mine discovered she had paid an extra $560 to her phone company for something she wasn’t even using.
 Luckily she was able to get credit for it.

 17. Exercise at home rather than joining a gym.
-Save money by canceling your gym subscription and instead working out at home.
+Save money by canceling your gym subscription.

 19. Track your spending.
 Knowing where every dollar goes helps you budget better and cut down on unnecessary spending habits.